Dick Wagner (baseball)

-Richard Wagner (October 19, 1927 – October 5, 2006) was a sports, entertainment, and broadcasting executive who spent twenty-five years in Major League Baseball.
+Richard Wagner (October 19, 1927 – October 5, 2006) was an American sports, entertainment, and broadcasting executive who spent twenty-five years in Major League Baseball.
 He was best known for running the Cincinnati Reds during the 1970s and the Houston Astros during the 1980s.

 Early life and careers

 Born in Central City, Nebraska, Wagner's career in professional baseball began at a young age.
 In 1947, only 19 and fresh out of the Navy, he took a position as business manager of a Class D Georgia–Florida League team, a Detroit Tigers affiliate.
 In a prosperous era for the minor leagues, Wagner steadily worked his way up through leagues and classifications, shifting at one point to the Pittsburgh Pirates chain and working there under the tutelage of Branch Rickey.
 He held minor league administrative posts in Flint, Michigan; Miami, Florida; San Antonio, Texas; Hutchinson, Kansas; and Lincoln, Nebraska.
 At Lincoln, in 1958, he was named Top Minor League Executive of the Year by the Sporting News.

 Shifting career tracks in 1959, Wagner took a position as General Manager of Pershing Auditorium in Lincoln, Nebraska.
 In the next decade, he held posts in entertainment and broadcasting.
 He was an executive for Ice Capades in Hollywood, California.
 In Salina, Kansas, Wagner ran radio station KSAL.
 He also served as general manager of The Forum in Inglewood, California, home of the Los Angeles Lakers and Kings.
 From the Forum, he returned to major league baseball, where he spent the remaining balance of his working years.